Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the maximum amount of information (in units of megabytes per second) that can be moved across the external memory interface within a second.
-The number is worked out by multiplying the bus width by its memory speed.
-In the case of DDR RAM, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (in units of MB per second) that can be transported across the external memory interface in one second.
+It's worked out by multiplying the card's bus width by its memory clock speed.
+If it uses DDR memory, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This figure is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly write to its local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of Raster Operations Pipelines by the the core clock speed.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly write to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
 ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices